ReMinoer/SubSolution/README.md

 ## XML Syntax

+You can find the [XML schema here](https://github.com/ReMinoer/SubSolution/blob/master/Sources/SubSolution.Builders/SubSolutionConfiguration.xsd).

+If you use the command "subsln create", it generates a default template with a configured XML schema so auto-completion should work in your favorite IDE.

 - Describe your item hierarchy: `<Root>`
     - Create folders to organize your items: `<Folder>`
     - Add projects with glob patterns: `<Projects>`